er-ri/cheatsheets/README.md

 `Random Search(RS)` -> A technique where random combinations of the **hyperparameters** are used to find the best solution for the built model.
 `Grid Search` -> A tuning technique that attempts to compute the optimum values of **hyperparameters**.
 `Depth-first search` -> An algorithm for searching a graph or tree *data structure*.
-`Amazon FSx for Lustre` -> FSx for Lustre **speeds up** your training jobs by serving your Amazon S3 data to Amazon SageMaker at high speeds.
 `Amazon EBS(Amazon Elastic Block Store)` -> Provides block level storage volumes for use with EC2 instances.
 `Amazon Lex` -> Enables you to build applications using a speech or text interface powered by the same technology that powers **Amazon Alexa**.
 `Amazon Polly` -> Use deep learning technologies to synthesize natural-sounding **human speech**. *Speech Marks*: starts and ends, *SSML*: control, *Lexicons*: customize